AidanCachia/honeypot-commands/cowrie-traditional/cowrie-commands.md

 # Cowrie Traditional Honeypot Commands

 This file documents Cowrie-related commands that were found in the Cowrie VM command history.
-These commands relate to configuring, running, updating, testing, and checking the traditional Cowrie SSH honeypot.
+These commands relate to configuring, running, testing, checking, and customising the traditional Cowrie SSH honeypot.

 The purpose of this file is to document verified commands used during the project.
 It does not claim to be a full fresh installation guide from scratch.